borzacchiello/bhex/README.md

      l:  list supported architectures

   arch:   the architecture to use
-  nbytes: the number of bytes to disassemble, default value: 128
+  nbytes: the number of opcodes to disassemble, default value: 8
 ```

 ### Print